-• If no mains power is available - Go Anywhere System - lasts 6 hours.
+• If no mains power is available - Portable System - lasts 8 hours.

-• If mains power is available - Microphone System or Single Speaker.
+• If mains power is available - Microphone System - can be used outdoors.

-A guest or our operator plays music from an iPod or CDWalkman using one of the systems above.
+A guest or our sound tech plays music from an iPod or phone.

-2. Exchanging of vows - microphone options below
+2. Exchanging of the vows - microphone options below

-2. One cordless mic held by the celebrant (above centre) $90
+2. One cordless mic held by the celebrant, (centre).

-3. One or two olip-on lapel mics for the celebrant and/or groom (right) $90
+3. One or two olip-on lapel mics for the celebrant and/or groom (right).

 3. Signing of the registry - playing music

-A sound op or a guest can play music from an iPod, laptop or Smartphone.
+A sound tech or a guest can play music from an iPod, laptop or phone.